scottchiefbaker/php-base85/README.md

 ```

 **Note:** There is a PHP extension written in C also named [php-base85](https://github.com/raducu/php-base85).
-This library is most likely faster, but may be harder to install (requires
+That library is most likely faster, but may be harder to install (requires
 the ability to load extensions).